joa-quim/GMTjl_doc/documentation/modules/boxplot.md

 - `boxwidth` or `cap`: Sets the the boxplot width and, optionally, the cap width.
 Provide info as `boxwidth="10p/3p"` to set the boxwidth different from the cap's.
 Note, however, that this requires GMT6.5.
 Previous versions do not destinguish box and cap widths.
-- `notch`: Logical value indicating whether the box should have a notch.
+- `notch`: Logical value indicating whether the box should have a notch (needs GMT6.5).
 - `outliers`: If other than a NamedTuple, plots outliers (1.5IQR) with the default black 5pt stars.
               If argument is a NamedTuple (marker=??, size=??, color=??, markeredge=??), where `marker` is one of the `plots` marker symbols, plots the outliers with those specifications.
 Any missing